-1. Required Certification for Teachers for August 2018
+1. Required Certification for Teachers for August 2020

-The pre-kindergarten teacher credentialing will change effective August 1, 2018 as per the Mississippi Early Learning Guidelines for Classrooms Serving Three- and Four-Year-Old Children (2015).
+The pre-kindergarten teacher credentialing will change effective August 1, 2020.

-By August 1, 2018, 50% of teachers in each district will meet the requirements described below, except for Special Education classroom teachers.
-By August 1, 2020, 100% of regular education pre-kindergarten teachers in each district will meet the requirements described below.
+By August 1, 2020, 50% of teachers in each district will meet the requirements described below.
+By August 1, 2022, 100% of regular education pre-kindergarten teachers in each district will meet the requirements described below.

-Special Education pre-kindergarten teacher requirements are newly announced within the Mississippi Early Learning Guidelines for Classrooms Serving Three- and Four-Year-Old Children(2015), therefore; 50% of Special Education classroom teachers must meet this requirement by August 1, 2020, and 100% of Special Education classroom teachers must meet this requirement by August 1, 2022.
+Special Education pre-kindergarten teacher requirements are newly announced within the Mississippi Early Learning Guidelines for Classrooms Serving Three- and Four-Year-Old Children, therefore; 50% of Special Education classroom teachers must meet this requirement by August 1, 2020, and 100% of Special Education classroom teachers must meet this requirement by August 1, 2022.